How to Pick a Baby Name: Learn how to choose the right name for your baby.

 Number one tip I want to share with you: name the baby what you like, no matter what anyone else thinks.

 In fact, it might be a good idea not to share the name of the baby until after the baby is born.
-That way, people are less likely to make a negative comment about it and make you question your choice.
+Keep it private right up to the moment you fill out the baby announcement template.
+That way, people are less likely to make a negative comment about the name and make you question your choice.

 Before you make a list of names or decide on one, you can do a few things to really get a good sense of what kind of name you’re looking for.